 2025 forecasts indicate that 88% of edge deployments will use immutable systems by 2026, versus 45% in 2024.
 Integration with 5G/6G networks accelerates this adoption for real-time applications.

-Convergence with AI and Advanced Machine Learning
+Convergence with AI and Machine Learning

 Immutable systems provide an ideal platform for AI model deployment thanks to their reproducibility and stability.
 This convergence ensures that trained models behave exactly the same in production as in test environments, essential for responsible AI.